yamigr/pusudb/README.md

 It's possible to add custom middlewares.
 These can be defined for each protocol and will be called in series.

-**A middleware needs to be declared before the pusudb starts listening.**

-It's possible to query the pusudb in the middleware or use the database-result with req.docs.
+Query the pusudb in the middleware or use the database-result with req.docs.

 ### HTTP
 ```js